aleen42/PersonalWiki/projectManagement/context/context.md

 <img src="./tranditional_phases.png">

 - a **Systems Development Life Cycle(ADLC)** is a framework for describing the phases involved in developing and maintaining information systems.
+A system development project can follow:
+    - Predictive life cycle: the scope of the project can be clearly articulated (清楚說明的) and the schedule and cost can be predicted
+    - Adaptive software development life cycle

 <a href="#" style="left:200px;"><img src="./../../pic/gotop.png"></a>